nickmachnik/CoffeeBuddyBot/README.md

 Simply copy this file to the directory your `coffeeBot.py` is in, name it `config.json`, fill it out, and you are ready to go!

+Every time you execute your `coffeeBot.py`, it will go to the next pairing and send out the notifications.

 ## License